stairjoke/wenzels.blog/README.md

 # https://wenzels.blog/
 A collection of notes.

-# Pre-Release
+# Version 1
-I just got started, this isn’t even version 0.1.
+This is the version 1 of this website